WebOfTrust/keri/docs/Q-and-A-Security.md

 **# -> inception statement -> hashing -> # (proof of "address")**
 ```

 This requires that the database store the signature with the inception data, so that a reader may cryptographically verify that the inception data is authoritative.
-Without the signa- ture the digest is repudiable by the controller.
+Without the signature the digest is repudiable by the controller.
 This approach also enables content or document specific but self-certifying identifiers.

 ```text
 inception statement -> sig + derivation + public key + extra data